rocketraman/gradle/subprojects/docs/src/docs/release/notes.md

 ## Upgrade Instructions

-Switch your build to use Gradle 5.3 by updating your wrapper properties:
+Switch your build to use Gradle {gradleVersion} by updating your wrapper properties:

-`./gradlew wrapper --gradle-version=5.3`
+`./gradlew wrapper --gradle-version={gradleVersion}`

 Standalone downloads are available at [gradle.org/releases](https://gradle.org/releases).